Mark1550/test_app/README.md

 * Deployment instructions

 * ...

-* Complete Ruby On Rails Developer
+1. First Test repo on the Complete Ruby on Rails Developer course by Mashrur Hossain